edaehn/bitsgalore.github.io/_drafts/2021-02-09-four-android-emulators-two-apps.md

 ### App installation

-To install apps on Android, you'd normally use the [Google Play Store](https://play.google.com/store/apps).
+To install apps on Android, one would normally use the [Google Play Store](https://play.google.com/store/apps).
 Within a typical preservation workflow, you're more likely to have a local copy of the app's [Android Package (APK)](https://en.wikipedia.org/wiki/Android_application_package).
 Because of this, I tried to "emulate" this by using locally downloaded APKs for my experiments.
 To achieve this, I first used the [gplaycli](https://github.com/matlink/gplaycli) tool to download APK files of the test apps to my local (Linux) machine.
-Installing these APKs on the emulated machine can be a bit tricky, as VirualBox (and most other Android emulators) provides no easy way to set up shared folders between the host machine and the emulated device.
+Installing locally downloaded APKs on an emulated Android machine can be a bit tricky, as VirtualBox (and most other Android emulators) provides no easy way to set up shared folders between the host machine and the emulated device.
 The easiest method (which works for *all* of the environments covered by this post) uses the [Android Debug Bridge (adb)](https://developer.android.com/studio/command-line/adb), which is part of [Android Studio](https://developer.android.com/studio/).
 [Langkemper's blog post](https://www.sjoerdlangkemper.nl/2020/05/06/testing-android-apps-on-a-virtual-machine/) covers the use of the *adb* tool in detail, so for brevity I'll only show the basic steps here.

 First, we need to find the IP address of our virtual Android machine, which in my particular case turned out to be "127.0.0.1" (localhost)[^6].
 Then we can use the Android Debug Bridge tool to connect to the virtual machine: